stephenschoettler/taches-oc-prompts/meta-prompting/README.md

 # Meta-Prompting System for OpenCode

-A systematic approach to building complex software with Claude Code by delegating prompt engineering to Claude itself.
+A systematic approach to building complex software with OpenCode by delegating prompt engineering to OpenCode itself.

 ## The Problem